48 Stories & Case Studies of Successful Bloggers

 33. Mommy Enlightened ($36K/year)

-Audrey Marshall (from Utah, USA) started Mommy Enlightened almost 5 years ago.
+Audrey Marshall (from Utah, USA) started Mommy Enlightened about 5 years ago.

 My name is Audrey and I am a blogger at Mommy Enlightened.
 This site is focused on giving new mothers advice on pregnancy, babies, toddlerhood, and motherhood in general.
 I started Mommy Enlightened with the intention of making money, but I genuinely wanted to give moms like me a place to find good information.
 A year after I started it, I realized the mother’s I wanted to reach were the ones who were struggling with their self-confidence, so this is who I write to now (when I write - I have a writer who I pay to write most of the content).